-Royal Discount Used VWO To Test Pricing, And Increased Revenue By 10%
+Royal Discount Used VWO To Test Pricing and Increase Revenue

 Royal Discount sells computer software and related products from companies such as Microsoft, Adobe, Monster Cable, and Symantec at discounted prices.